selfscrum/ansible-role-minetest/README.md

 ## Mapserver

 The mapserver is available from http://<server-address>:8080.
 Since the system is intended for internal use behind a VPN, it is not configured with SSL.
+It is configured with the hostname as addressed in the terraform `mt_server_address` variable.

 ## Backup